Effective as of October 8, 2020.

 How We Use Your Personal Information

-- operate, maintain, administer and improve the Site
+- provide, operate and improve the Service

 - provide information about our products and services

-- better understand your needs and interests, and personalize our content on the Site and in our communications
+- understand your needs and interests, and personalize your experience with the Service and our communications

-- provide support and maintenance for the Site
+- provide support and maintenance for the Service

 - respond to your requests, questions and feedback